 How much does a patent cost?

-Below is information I prepared to provide a sense of what costs to expect from other more typical intellectual property law firms.
+The following is information I prepared to provide a sense of what costs to expect from other more typical intellectual property law firms.
+Below the general information, I provide specific information about my typical fees.

 In February 2008, Alan Kasper of the American Intellectual Property Law Association (AIPLA), presented information to an oversight hearing regarding the United States Patent and Trademark Office (USPTO).
 His presentation included information regarding the average patent costs in 2007.
 The information came from the AIPLA 2007 Report of the Economic Survey compiled from a survey of patent practitioners.